ArgonDesign/alogic/doc/types.md

 #### Void type

 The `void` type can be used where no meaningful value is necessary.
 It is used as the return type of state functions in FSMs, and as the type of ports where the flow control signals carry all required information.

-#### typedefs - <a href="http://afiddle.argondesign.com/?example=types_typedef.alogic">fiddle here.</a>
+#### typedefs

 Similarly to the C language, a `typedef` definition can be used to create an alias for a type, giving it a new name:

 ```
   typedef <existing type> <new type>;